derekmumaw/obsidian/Morning Conference/Lymphoma/indolent + extranodal NHL/UK Multicenter (Dose-reduction).md

 - 5y LC ~83%
 - 5y OS 66%.

+# TJQ
+- 30 Gy was no different than 40-45 for aggressive
+- 24 Gy was no different than 40-45 for indolent

 >[!summary]
 > 1000 patients with NHL were randomized to standard 40-45 Gy or dose-reduced 24/12 if indolent or 30/15 if aggressive.
 > Both indolent and aggressive cohorts seemed to respond equally to standard and dose-reduced with 5y-LC at around 80%.
 There were no OS or PFS differences either.